Mihailo222/AWSCoreInfrastructureSetup/README.md

 Our Virtual Machine needs to reach outside the outside of internet.
 How does it do that?
 Well, it's called **internet gateway**.<br/>

 How does our virtual machine know where to go when reaching the internet - the **rout table** helps it.<br/>

+Can we upgrade this project?
+Yes, by adding AWS virtual firewalls and other AWS monitoring tools used in following projects. <br/>